dekkit/Mini-Port-Replicator-PA2703U-VGA-Keyboard-Mouse-/README.md

 See the photos and schematic which will help make understanding this clearer.

+Releases
-VA01 Schematic + PCB - initial working  version (See VA01 folder for the first prototype pcb)
+- VA01 Schematic + PCB - initial working  version (See VA01 folder for the first prototype pcb)

-VA02 Schematic + PCB - most recent WIP version (See VA21 folder for the latest prototype pcb) -  this is being tested currently
+- VA02 Schematic + PCB - most recent WIP version (See VA21 folder for the latest prototype pcb) -  this is being tested currently